Quick Answer

 Data retention and deletion

 Understand where recordings and transcripts are stored, how long they are retained, and how you can delete them.
-The strongest approach is zero-retention architecture: the tool processes your data in memory and stores nothing.
-You cannot leak what you do not keep.
+The strongest approach is zero-retention architecture: the tool processes your data for the request and avoids retaining clinical text afterward.

 Access controls